seanox/aspect-js/manual/en/introduction.md

 as expression.
 Processing is concurrent or asynchronous, but not parallel.
 Means that the processing is to start after the set time interval, but this does not start until a JavaScript procedure started before has been completed.
-For this reason, the interval is to be understood as near real-time, but not as exact The interval attribute expects a value in milliseconds.
+For this reason, the interval is to be understood as near real-time, but not as exact.
+The interval attribute expects a value in milliseconds.
 An invalid value causes console output.
 The interval starts automatically and is active as long as the element exists in the DOM.